alfonsZelicko/dnd-character-sheet/README.md

 ... the Extension will be built into the {root}/dist folder -> this needs to be added into the Chrome as usually

-# TODO
+# TODO / Roadmap

-- add "custom xml layout configuration"
+## Immediate Enhancements
+- Implement **custom XML layout configuration** for greater flexibility in character sheet presentation.
-- add more features:
+- Expand core features:
-   - companion list
+  - Companion list management
-   - better inventory
+  - Enhanced inventory handling
-   - detailed features, etc. ...
+  - Detailed character traits and abilities, etc.

-- Future Plans - As this project evolves, I may consider porting it to Electron for a desktop app experience.
-If you’d be interested in helping out with this transition, feel free to reach out!
+## Future Development Plans
+- Explore **Electron port** to enable a desktop application experience.
+- Develop a **Chrome extension** to synchronize character data across devices.
+- Early experiments with **MCP server integration**: this may include connecting to 5e Tools or other rule servers for automated rule extraction.

+If you’re interested in contributing to any of these efforts or testing features, I’d be glad to collaborate and help you get set up.